 Upon completion of a philosophy major or minor, a student should be able to:

-- Understand and explain some of the historically important theories and concepts that organize and explain human experience.
+- Understand and explain philosophically important theories and concepts that have historically been used to organize and explain human experience.

-- Apply ethical theories to contemporary ethical problems.
+- Apply relevant ethical theories to contemporary and historical ethical problems.